Udgin/blog/content/Understand-New-Project.md

 It is important to understand how a customer or user sees the application or product.
 So the description of all different solutions and/or applications which are available in the product can be covered in this chapter.
 All descriptions should be done from a customer's perspective without any technical details.

-#### Architecture Diagrams
+#### Architecture Architecture Diagrams

+This part is quite complex and comprehensive.
+But it will be great to have any type of diagrams or descriptions of how the whole application is working, how it is connected with other external systems or internally.
+Additionally, the list of application/system components can be covered in this section and how they depend on each other.
+All technical details about the application/system should be described here.

-The are couple of ways to understand application architecture.
+There are a couple of ways to understand application architecture.
 Using any of it or combination will be valuable.

 The following list shows the most common approaches: